LINK-NU/INFOLOSS_REPO/README.md

 # Information Retention in the Multi-Platform Sharing of Science.

+The public interest in accurate scientific communication, underscored by recent public health crises, highlights how content often loses critical pieces of information as it spreads online.
+However, multi-platform analyses of this phenomenon remain limited due to challenges in data collection.
+Collecting mentions of research tracked by Altmetric LLC, we examine information retention in the over 4 million online posts referencing 9,765 of the most-mentioned scientific articles across blog sites, Facebook, news sites, Twitter, and Wikipedia.
+To do so, we present a burst-based framework for examining online discussions about science over time and across different platforms.
+To measure information retention we develop a keyword-based computational measure comparing an online post to the scientific article's abstract.
+We evaluate our measure using ground truth data labeled by within field experts.
+We highlight three main findings: first, we find a strong tendency towards low levels of information retention, following a distinct trajectory of loss except when bursts of attention begin in social media.
+Second, platforms show significant differences in information retention.
+Third, sequences involving more platforms tend to be associated with higher information retention.
+These findings highlight a strong tendency towards information loss over time - posing a critical concern for researchers, policymakers, and citizens alike - but suggest that multi-platform discussions may improve information retention overall.

+*Citation*: Hwang, S., Horvát, E-Á., Romero, D., 2023.
+Information Retention in the Multi-Platform Sharing of Science. *International AAAI Conference on Web and Social Media (ICWSM)*.

-This is the public repo for sharing scripts related to information retention project published in ICWSM2023, with pre-print available [here](https://arxiv.org/abs/2207.13815).
+<--This is the public repo for sharing scripts related to information retention project published in ICWSM2023, with pre-print available [here](https://arxiv.org/abs/2207.13815).-->

-The basic pipeline --- and relevant scripts and files shared here --- of this project is as follows:
+<--The basic pipeline --- and relevant scripts and files shared here --- of this project is as follows:-->

 ## Curating a set of relevant research articles to examine
 * From the 2018 and 2019 dump data from Altmetric (the snapshot of the entire data available from the API at a given time), we identified a subset of articles of interest; in the case of our work, we used the dump datasets to identify papers among the 25,000 most mentioned articles in both years, adapting a script shared by Hao Peng: `hao_dump_filtering_code.py`.
 We run this script for each year's dump and find the overlap.